Johnson confirms most British troops have left Afghanistan | Politics

 "We are not walking away.
 We are keeping our embassy in Kabul, and we will continue to work with our friends and allies, particularly our friends in Pakistan, to work towards a settlement," Johnson said.

+Britain will continue to fund education, especially girls' schooling, in Afghanistan, he said.
+The U.K. will also back the Afghan government with over 100 million pounds (USD138 million) in development aid this year, as well as 58 million pounds for the Afghan security forces.

-A total of 457 British servicemembers died in Afghanistan during the U.K.'s deployment, a much higher death rate compared to the U.K. involvement in Iraq.
-Britain's last combat troops left Afghanistan in October 2014, though about 700 remained in Afghanistan as part of a NATO mission to train Afghan forces.
+A total of 150,000 British servicemembers have served in Afghanistan over the past 20 years, and 457 have died — a much higher death rate compared to the U.K. involvement in Iraq.
+Britain's last combat troops left Afghanistan in October 2014, though about 750 remained as part of a NATO mission to train Afghan forces.

+Britain's Defense Ministry has said the withdrawal of the last troops would be "complete within a few months."
+A "small number" of U.K. military personnel will stay on temporarily as part of the transition to the new phase of British support to the country.

+U.S. President Joe Biden announced in April that the last 2,500 to 3,500 U.S. soldiers and 7,000 allied NATO soldiers would depart Afghanistan.

 Defense Secretary Ben Wallace has said the U.K. had been put in a "very difficult position" to continue the mission once the U.S. announced its decision to leave.